denver-cfman/KernelCon2020K8s/Setup/BININSTALL.md

-# If you are using your own copy of Kali Linux, you may wish to install the needed files manualy.
+# If you are using your own copy of Kali Linux, you may wish to install the needed files manually.

 ## To do so please use these instructions.